facebookresearch/ParlAI/docs/source/tutorial_basic.rst

 This tells the agent not to use these labels for training--however, the labels are still available via the 'eval_labels' field in case you need to compute model-side metrics such as perplexity.
-These modes can be set from the command line with '-dt valid' / '-dt test'.
-You can also set '-dt train:evalmode' if you want to look at the train data in the same way as the test data (with labels hidden).

-Now, our Parrot agent no longer has anything to say.
+In these cases, our RepeatLabel agent no longer has anything to say.
 For datasets which provide a set of candidates to choose from ('label_candidates' in the observation dict), we can give our agent a chance of getting the answer correct by replying with one of those.